Namibia Adventure 2027

 Day 9

-Your drive down from Mowe Bay to Swakopmnund, following the Coastline, is 6 hours on Gravel Roads.
+Your drive down from Möwe Bay to Swakopmnund, following the Coastline, is 6 hours on Gravel Roads.
 Your Guide will point out places of interest along the way and will make time for suitable comfort breaks en route.

 Set along Namibia's scenic coast, Swakopmund is known for its relaxed Beach Vibes, Colonial Architecture, and its surrounding otherworldly Desert Terrain.
-Swakopmund was founded in founded in 1892 as the main harbor for German South-West Africa (the official name for Germany's Colonial Territory).
+Swakopmund was founded in 1892 as the main harbor for German South-West Africa (the official name for Germany's Colonial Territory).
 The Seaside Town is often described as being more German than Germany.
 Swakopmund is the Capital of the Skeleton Coast Tourism Area.

 Flamingo, Walvis Bay © Flyga Twiga™ LLC